 If your first thought is, well, we haven’t done that in a while, hang on: Bleeding after sex isn’t typical.
 There are a host of potential causes—ranging from vaginal dryness to cervical polyps—but cervical cancer also falls on that list.
 While it may be frightening, it’s important to bring it up with your MD who will consider a range of causes and work to rule out cervical cancer.

 Need a boost in the bedroom?
-These eight foods can kick your sex drive into high gear!
+These eight foods can boost your sex drive.

 You develop a bulls-eye rash